IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 might be segment-specific variations in the product, such as special offers in certain countries, or in customers’ perception of the product, such as age-related preferences, it is conceptually the same product that the customers were asked to evaluate.
-It is then sensible to expect scores in different segments to have something in common.
+It is then sensible to expect the scores in different segments to have something in common.
 With this in mind, we construct a hierarchical model with parameters shared by the segments.